pippinbarr/cart253-2019/modules/debugging-variables/debugging-variables.md

 ???

-- This is an instance where JavaScript's __implicit conversion__ is great - it converts the number inside `meaningOfLife` to a string, then it adds that string onto the end of the other string
+- This is an instance where JavaScript's __implicit conversion__ is great - it converts the number inside `x` to a string, then it adds that string onto the end of the other string
 - Of course this can also go wrong in other circumstances, so we need to be vigilant when we're using variables with different types of value together

 ---